Thacha26/Thacha26/README.md

 </p>

 ## 🐱 About Me
-I'm a student of computer science, in UNAM, at faculty of science
+I'm a Computer Science student at the National Autonomous University of Mexico (UNAM), Faculty of Sciences.

 # My interests